Stephen-Gates/eapd/docs/about/index.md

 Special thanks to those who influenced the game design:

-- Susan Gates — for making up the numbers, despite not really wanting to play
+- Susan — for making up the numbers, despite not really wanting to play
-- Calum Gates — for introducing me to new games and patiently explaining the rules
+- Calum — for introducing me to new games and patiently explaining the rules
-- Sophie Gates — for listening to my ideas and her diplomatic suggestions
+- Sophie — for patiently listening to my ideas and her diplomatic suggestions
-- Charlotte Gates — for injecting her fun personality into the few game graced by her presence
+- Charlotte — for injecting her fun personality into the few games graced by her presence

 ~000~